nucypher/taco-web/packages/taco/README.md

 ## Supported `taco` versions

-To use `taco`, you need to connect with a proper network: `mainnet`, `testnet`, or `devnet`.
+To use `taco`, you need to connect with a proper network: `mainnet` or `devnet`.
 You can find a proper version for each network in the [npmjs.com package tags](https://www.npmjs.com/package/@nucypher/taco?activeTab=versions).

 Visit [our documentation](https://docs.taco.build/taco-integration/) to learn more.